wp-plugins/qqworld-auto-save-images/readme.txt

 Automatically keep the all remote picture to the local, and automatically set featured image.

-This plugin has a big problem that is all the image url must be full url, it means must include "http(s)://", for example:
+This plugin has a little problem that is all the image url must be full url, it means must include "http(s)://", for example:

 <ul>
 <li>&lt;img src=&quot;http://img.whitehouse.gov/image/2014/08/09/gogogo.jpg&quot; /&gt;</li>